STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Related Work

-Our work also belongs to the realm of 3D pose lifting that employs a fusion of transformer and graph.
-Unlike other approaches, our model integrates graph information directly into the attention layers, thereby significantly improving adaptability.
+Our work also falls within the realm of 3D pose lifting, which employs a fusion of transformers and graphs.
+Unlike other approaches, our model directly integrates graph information into the attention layers, thereby significantly enhancing adaptability.
 Furthermore, it incorporates spatio-temporal hop-wise modulated GCNs within the transformer framework, effectively capturing high-order dependencies in both time and space.
 This approach complements the long-range dependencies typical of transformers, thus substantially enhancing the model's capacity to represent complex data structures.